Dre Campbell Farm

 Neem Oil Garden Benefits and Uses

-Neem oil is a natural remedy for controlling certain pests.
-It is an organic pest control solution with many other benefits and uses.
+Neem oil is a natural remedy for controlling a wide range of pests.
+It is a natural pest control solution with many other benefits and uses.

 Neem oil comes from the seeds of the neem tree (Azadirachta indica), a tropical evergreen tree [1].